 For business owners, planning for the future is a vital part of being an entrepreneur.
 Not only is it important for one's personal success, but to ensure the wellness of the business itself.
 For those companies with multiple partners, a crucial component of long-term planning is a buy-sell agreement.
-In this article, we're going to discuss what these are and how your clients can potentially fund a buy-sell agreement with life insurance
+In this article, we're going to discuss what these are and how your clients can potentially fund a buy-sell agreement with life insurance.

 What is a Buy-Sell Agreement?

-Broadly speaking, a buy-sell agreement is a contract that stipulates what happens to the business whenbuy-sell agreement a partner leaves.
+Broadly speaking, a buy-sell agreement is a contract that stipulates what happens to the business when a partner leaves.
 Circumstances can vary, including death, illness, or retirement.
 When that happens, the remaining partner(s) will need to buy out that person's stake in the business.
 Without a buy-sell agreement in place, the remaining partner(s) could be left in a bind, both financially and strategically.

 Let's say that one of your clients has a business with another partner, which is worth $1 million.
 The other partner dies, leaving his half of the company to his family.
 Your client will need to buy out the former partner's share (valued at $500,000).
 A buy-sell agreement outlines this whole process so that there are no surprises or problems along the way.